matter-labs/zksync-lite-docs/docs/dev/payments/sending_transactions.md

 const message = Uint8Array.from(Buffer.from(hash, "hex"));
 ```

-Requirement for adding a prefix described above still holds.
+Adding a prefix as described under [Sending transactions](/dev/payments/sending_transactions.html) is still necessary.

-This obtained signature may be sent together with batch via [corresponding JSON RPC method][send_batch], and none of the
-batch transactions is required to have an Ethereum signature.
+The signature received can be sent together with the batch via a [corresponding JSON RPC method][send_batch].
+None of the batch transactions requires an Ethereum signature.

 [send_tx]: /api/v0.1.md#tx-submit
 [send_batch]: /api/v0.1.md#submit-txs-batch